-The Online Audit System is designed to help agencies, facilities, and auditors streamline, organize, and automate much of the PREA audit process in a secure, user friendly environment.
 The Online Audit System guides auditors through the entire audit process and provides provision-specific instructions regarding interviews with inmates and staff, documentation collection and review, and observations made during the site review that will shape the auditor's compliance determination for each provision of every Standard.
 In addition, all documentation collected through the course of the audit, including the auditor's notes, are organized by Standard and securely stored in the Online Audit System for easy reference.

-Auditors who use the Online Audit System to conduct an audit can access all components of the Audit Instrument in the system.
-In particular, the Pre-Audit Questionnaire, Auditor Compliance Tool, and Audit Report Template are integrated into the Online Audit System workflow, allowing auditors to easily organize audit documentation, keep track of their notes for each Standard, coordinate information sharing with the facility, and seamlessly complete each step of the audit process.
+Auditors who use the Online Audit System to conduct an audit can access the core components of the Audit Instrument in the system.
+The Pre-Audit Questionnaire, Auditor Compliance Tool, and Audit Report Template are all integrated into the Online Audit System workflow, allowing auditors to easily organize audit documentation, keep track of the their notes for each Standard, coordinate information sharing with the audited facility and/or agency, and seamlessly complete each step in the audit process.
+The evidence collection components of the Audit Instrument (i.e. the Interview Protocols, Checklist of Documentation, and Site Review Instructions) are available on the PREA Resource Center website: www.prearesourcecenter.org/audit/instrument/evidence-collection-components.